Skip to main content

 Clarins has spent 70 years studying plants.
 The Double Serum is where all of that research converges — 21 botanical extracts delivered through a dual-phase system that most competitors have not figured out how to replicate.
 But does dual-phase actually translate to better skin?

-Clarins built the Double Serum on a genuinely clever idea: your skin needs both water-soluble and oil-soluble nutrients, and most serums only deliver one or the other.
+Clarins built the Double Serum on a distinctly clever idea: your skin needs both water-soluble and oil-soluble nutrients, and most serums only deliver one or the other.
 The adjustable pump is a small detail that makes a real difference for anyone whose skin changes with seasons.

 The Dual-Phase Concept, Explained